sammmar98/IDN_Factors.github.io/_fdata/All.md

 ---
-title: "Factor with All stock breakpoint"
+title: "LS portfolios with All stock breakpoint"
 collection: Factor Data
 permalink: /Factor Data/All
-excerpt: 'Data for factors in Indonesia market with All stock break point.'
+excerpt: 'Data for LS portfolios in Indonesia market with All stock break point.'
 date: 2023-11-11